Kodotautas/Analysies/README.md

 # Public analysis
-Public repository for various analysis for articles or just curious.
+Public repository with various analysis for articles or just curious.